 Anatomy of a Rocket Stove

 Rocket stoves are very simple designs.
-So simple, in fact, you might think its cheating.
 No matter if you plan to buy or build your own, take some time to learn about the design of a typical rocket stove and the principles behind its operation.

 They are so easy to build using common materials; you’re doing yourself a major to service if you don’t know how to put one of these bad boys together.